 While this is something that researchers already knew, what they didn’t know until now were the precise mechanisms by which this happens, and more specifically, how this leads to cell death — particularly in the late stages of the disease.

 New research uncovers precisely these mechanisms.
-The groundbreaking study was carried out by scientists at King’s College London in the United Kingdom, and the findings were published in the journal Current Biology.
+The groundbreaking study was carried out by scientists at King’s College London in the United Kingdom, and the

 While the study used a model of a single, rare neurodegenerative disorder known as dentatorubral-pallidoluysian atrophy (DRPLA), the findings are likely applicable to all neurological conditions that are characterized by faulty autophagy.